MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision-to-cloud.md

 ms.date: 03/31/2022
 ---

-# Use Teams Toolkit to provision cloud resource
+# Use Teams Toolkit to provision app in the cloud

 TeamsFx integrates with Azure and Microsoft 365 cloud, which allows you to place your application in Azure with a single command.
 TeamsFx integrates with Azure Resource Manager that enables you to provision Azure resources, which your application needs for code approach.